ak1080/Duct_Calculator/README.md

 # Duct_Calculator
-GUI for evaluating the performance of air ducts.
+A duct sizer GUI that allows the user to evaluate the performance of air ducts at chosen airflows, shapes, and sizes.